-Sending marketing communications in breach of the LSSI shall be fined up to EUR 150,000.
-However, if doing so involved an infringement of the LOPD at the same time, then an additional fine of up to EUR 300,000 shall be imposed.
+The sending of marketing communications in breach of the LSSI shall be punished with a fine of up to EUR 150,000.
+However, if doing so involved an infringement of the data protection legislation at the same time, then the GDPR administrative fines regime shall be imposed.